Stock Analysis on Net

 Goodwill

-These assets demonstrate a gradual increase from 1.68 billion to over 2.01 billion across the periods, reflecting expanding lease obligations or recognition adjustments under lease accounting standards.
+These assets showed a gradual increase from about 1.68 billion to roughly 2 billion, with some minor oscillations.
+The incremental growth might be the result of new lease agreements or adjustments in lease accounting standards.

 Assets: Selected Items